 Step 3: scoot the decimal once over to the right

 As you can see, the process is very similar to the way we approach corporate bond quotes.
-Yes, the quotes look and feel different, but the method is the same.
-Both corporate and US Government securities are quoted in percentage of par format.
+The quotes look different, but the method is the same: both corporate and US Government securities are quoted in percentage of par format.

 For example, a Treasury bill quote might look like 3.2%.
-Instead of providing an actual price, the investor knows that they will achieve an overall return (yield) of 3.2% based on the discount of the bond.
-Remember, Treasury bills are bought at discounts, mature at par, and do not have a coupon.
+Instead of giving a dollar price, the quote tells the investor the overall return (yield) of 3.2% based on the bill’s discount.
+Remember, Treasury bills are bought at a discount, mature at par, and don’t pay a coupon.

 Sign up for free to take 7 quiz questions on this topic